 This 10-page paper enables you to connect the things you learned during community visits, discussions in class and seminars, and in the readings assigned.
 In this paper, you are also required to draw from outside research to support your thesis.
 This is an opportunity to academically explore a criminal justice issue while also applying your experiences and reflections from community involvement.
-The goal is to encourage use of what you see in our community to deepen the relationship between community engagement and scholarship, and to further analyze the relationship (i.e. is there a conflict between the two, or are they in sync with one another?).
+The goal is to encourage use of what you see in our community to deepen the relationship between community engagement and scholarship.

-Though the final draft of this paper is due at the end of the semester, you will be turning in an outline midway through the term.
+Though the final draft of this paper is due at the end of the semester, you will be turning in a outline midway through the term.
 By sharing your writing and thoughts with the instructor and your peers, you will gain valuable feedback that can inform the way you finish your work.
 We will discuss further details of this paper in class.
 The due dates for the Synthesis Paper are as follows:

-- February 14: Annotated bibliography that includes 3 sources drawn from outside the required course reading
+- September 27: Annotated bibliography that includes 3 sources drawn from outside the required course reading

-- March 21: Outline of Synthesis Paper
+- November 1: Outline of Synthesis Paper

-- May 12: Final draft of Synthesis Paper
+- December 6: Final draft of Synthesis Paper